landrok/webstatus/README.md

 Web Status
 ==========

-It is a simple and easy to use monitoring tool.
+It is a simple and easy monitoring tool.
 It was designed for Raspbian OS but is compatible with Debian too.

 There is nothing to configure.
 Just run the installer and use it!